rickey-alok/go2apidoc/docs/API/apiOverview.md

       - 6 constraints followed by RESTful APIs

           1. client/server
-              - Client is someone who is requesting resources and are not concerned with data storage
+              - The client is someone who is requesting resources and is not concerned with data storage
-              - server is someone who holds the resources and are not concerned with the user interface or user state
+              - server is someone who holds the resources and is not concerned with the user interface or user state
           2. stateless
               - The server will not store anything about the latest HTTP request the client made
               - every request is treated as new